chris234567/pyWeb/README.md

 # pyWeb
-.. a personal website written in python using the Django WebAPI
+.. a personal website written in python using the Django Web framework